 Summer, a time of soaring temperatures and July 4th festivity, has definitely come to an end, but not to worry, Katie Dippold’s action-comedy, The Heat, is around to revive it!
 Sandra Bullock stars as uptight FBI agent, Ashburn, while Melissa McCarthy plays her unruly yet street-smart associate as the gritty cop: Mullins.
 The film is a current tribute to the progress of women’s equality through its disobediently dynamic female representation on the big screen.
-It builds on Hollywood’s success of Kristen Wiig’s Bridesmaids (2011) in that it forwards women’s experience as an equally legitimate narrative to that of typically phallocentric accounts of reality.
-In Bridesmaids, for example, as opposed to focussing on the resolution between a heterosexual couple who happily marry, the film shows the highly sentimental nature of women’s friendships and explores that bond.
+It builds on Hollywood’s success of Kristen Wiig’s Bridesmaids (2011) in that it forwards women’s experience as an equally legitimate narrative to that of typically phallocentric accounts.
+In Bridesmaids, for example, as opposed to focussing on the resolution between a heterosexual couple who then happily marry, the film explores the highly sentimental nature of women’s friendships and delves into that bond.

-Not only are the protagonists two independent women, but also placed in the most masculine role possible within a civic context: physical protectors of the state.
+Not only are the protagonists two independent women, but also placed in the most masculine role within a civic context imaginable: physical protectors of the state.
 In one scene, a knife is plunged into agent Ashburn’s leg not once, but twice: unthinkable to the James Bonds of the past.
 No more is the damsel in distress or the admiring female accomplice.
 These archetypes have not so much left as been shot and buried beneath the building.
+Held captive by a drug ring, the only way for the two female officers to escape is to re-impale an instrument of torture as if it were never moved to catch their attackers by surprise.
+They then not only drive, but also contain the action, no matter how heated (oop) it gets.
 The sexist convention of perceiving women as inferior is voiced by two disgruntled male colleagues throughout.
 They essentially espouse the mantra: ‘nothing gets done when we let women in.’
-Of course, this only makes victory explosive when Ashburn and Mullins do end up showing ‘em what for.
-Held captive by a drug ring, the only way for the two female officers to escape in the aforementioned scene is to re-impale an instrument of torture as if it were never moved to eventually catch their attackers by surprise.
-They not only drive, but also contain the action, no matter how heated (oop) it gets.
-The relationship that the two women share is also telling.
+Of course, this only makes victory all the more explosive when Ashburn and Mullins do end up showing ‘em what for.
+The relationship that the two women share is also very telling.
 Ashburn pushes for that promotion while Mullin fights to save her brother from serving a second sentence in jail, but the two are more than just a female rendition of the typical brains and brawn pairing.
 The tension between their disjunctive characters portrays a timely shift in the fight for women’s equality.
 In 2014, female autonomy goes deeper than the achievement of professional parity in the workplace.
-Having proven the obvious truth that both genders are equally capable as different women thrive in a variety of sectors, the Feminist movement moves to a revisional new stage: claiming absolute personal freedom.
+Having proven the obvious truth that both genders are equally capable as different women thrive across a variety of sectors, the Feminist movement moves to a revisional new stage: claiming absolute personal freedom.

-Led by Mullins, the two law enforcement officials are shown bantering and opining in addition to the high-octane trajectory of the plot.
-The bit where Ashburn arrogantly asserts her authority, stating “I am a federal agent,” to an everyday barfly is a particular jewel: the rugged stranger unexpectedly shoots back: “Well I got news for you d***, I work for the postal service.
+Led by Mullins, the two law enforcement officials are shown bantering and opining in addition to the high-octane trajectory of their careers.
+The bit where Ashburn tries to arrogantly assert her authority, stating “I am a federal agent,” to an everyday barfly and is unexpectedly shot down is a particular jewel: the rugged stranger responds: “Well I got news for you d***, I work for the postal service.
 That makes me a federal agent too.”
 In another memorable scene, It’s Always Sunny in Philadelphia’s Kaitlin Olson makes a hilariously vocal appearance as a drug supplier who happens to live in the same public housing as the mouthy Mullins.
 The two have a fizzingly entertaining exchange.
-Here, Dippold’s film further playfully accounts for the complexity of what defines women’s equality today.
-The depiction of a true womanhood never errs on simplistic.
-The proudly outspoken local, Mullins, heralds a modern intersectional Feminism, which cuts across class to fiercely champion inclusion.
+Here, Dippold’s film also playfully accounts for the complexity of what defines women’s equality today; the depiction of millennial womanhood never erring on simplistic.
+The proudly local, outspoken Mullins heralds a modern intersectional autonomy, which latently cuts across class to fiercely champion inclusion.

-Conversely, the male police officers in the movie end up turning on each other because their cold egos are short-lived: a selfish concept of empowerment being inherently flawed.
-It is emphasised that narcissism is only a destructive reinforcement of institutional patriarchy.
-Finally, wider collaborative force is also advocated in the movie’s meeting of traditional femininity in the middle.
-In an early moment in the film, Mullins jokingly undresses, or mildly assaults, her dowdy partner to make her more presentable to the bar scene: “And what is this sh**?”, she asks Ashburn about her prudish hair clip.
-Being invested in one’s appearance can be elevating if it’s a pure expression of one’s personality over the unconscious performance of sexual subservience.
-Indeed, once toxically regulatory gender norms such as the realm of fashion have become a welcome part of women’s life in a philosophically emancipated context.
-Female identity has become more a choice over an imperative in recent years.
-Similarly, one can take pride in cultivating a career so long as basic social freedom is intact.
-Mullins is as much an expert as Ashburn, but on her own idiosyncratic terms.
-Indeed, when Ashburn pipes up that Mullins looks quite shoddy for someone so passionate about personal style, her partner tellingly responds: “I don’t need to worry: I put my sexuality out there through movement.”
+Finally, wider collaborative force is advocated in the movie’s meeting of traditional femininity in the middle.
+In an early moment in the film, Mullins jokingly undresses, or mildly assaults, her dowdy partner to make her more presentable to the bar scene: “And what is this sh**?”, she asks Ashburn about a prudish hair clip.
+Being invested in one’s appearance can be elevating if it is pure expression of personality over an unconscious performance of sexual subservience.
+Indeed, once toxically regulatory norms such as the gendered realm of fashion have become a welcome part of women’s day to day life in a philosophically emancipated context.
+Feminine identity has become more a choice over an imperative in recent years.
+Similarly, one can absolutely take pride in cultivating career so long as basic social liberty remains intact.
+Mullins is as proficient as Ashburn, but on her own idiosyncratic terms.
+Indeed, when Ashburn pipes up that she looks quite shoddy for someone so passionate about personal style, Mullins tellingly points towards a profounder marker of livelihood: “I don’t need to worry: I put my sexuality out there through movement.”

-There is the acknowledgement that the face of feminine strength can vary from person to person with a foundation of inner livelihood.
-Shouting its triumphant message through fiery exploits, The Heat is a commemorative capture of feminism in the advent of the new millennium.
-Appealing to both men and women, it galvanises the women’s movement through the universal medium of exciting cinema: it could be Rachel Talaley’s Tank Girl (1995) regenerated for the mainstream.
-With action-packed storytelling that’s also open-minded, you’ll not only be chuckling at a vibrant comedy, but also taking a significant stand.
+There is acknowledgement that the face of female strength can vary with a vibrant inner foundation.
+Shouting its triumphant message through engaging fiery exploits, The Heat commemoratively captures feminism in the advent of the new millennium.
+Appealing to both men and women, it galvanises the women’s movement through the universal medium of lively cinema: it is Rachel Talaley’s Tank Girl (1995) regenerated for the mainstream.
+With action-packed storytelling that’s also progressive, you’ll not only be chuckling at a vibrant comedy but also taking a meaningful stand.

 Sunetra (Sunny) is an indie journalist, actress and short film writer.
 She is a popular columnist at a London weekly, and writes extensively on social democracy, Feminism and the psychological nuances of modern society.
 Her movies have been screened at the London Short Film Festival (LSFF) and Bristol Independent Short Film Festivals (BISFF).